 John Marius Wilson, Imperial Gazetteer of England and Wales (1870-72)

+You can see the administrative areas in which Halsall has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD370102 (Lat/Lon: 53.59452, -2.979993), Halsall which are provided by:
+You can see maps centred on OS grid reference SD352113 (Lat/Lon: 53.59452, -2.979993), Halsall which are provided by:

 - Bing (was Multimap)